paugi13/Projects_AeroProp/README.md

 ## Rotary elements

 Scripts for High Pressure Compressor (HPC) and High Pressure Turbine (HPT) analysis are provided.
 Regarding the compressor polytropic efficiencies as well as temperature increases are calculated.
 Then rotor blade angles are calculated.
-The mean radius is calculated for the turbine and the difference between the inlet and outlet Mach in different stages.
+The mean radius is calculated for the turbine.
+So is the difference between the inlet and outlet Mach in different stages.